NotAShelf/nvf/docs/manual/configuring/custom-plugins.md

 ## Adding Plugins {#ch-adding-plugins}

-There are multiple way of adding custom plugins to your neovim-flake configuration.
+There are multiple ways of adding custom plugins to your neovim-flake configuration.

 You can use custom plugins, before they are implemented in the flake.
 To add a